GoogleCloudPlatform/plspm-python/README.md

 _Please note: This is not an officially supported Google product._

-**plspm** is a Python package dedicated to Partial Least Squares Path Modeling (PLS-PM) analysis.
+**plspm** is a Python 3 package dedicated to Partial Least Squares Path Modeling (PLS-PM) analysis.
 It is a partial port of the R package [plspm](https://github.com/gastonstat/plspm).

 Currently it will calculate modes A (for reflective relationships) and B (for formative relationships) with non-metric numerical data using centroid, factorial, and path schemes.
+At present only non-metric numerical data are supported, and the library does not yet calculate unidimensionality or goodness-of-fit, nor will it perform bootstrapping.
+Missing values are also not supported.

 ## Installation

+You can install the latest version of this package using pip:

+`python3 -m pip install --user plspm`

+It's hosted on pypi: https://pypi.org/project/plspm/

 ## Example